Mesoamerica: Postclassic

-The Tarascans (also known as the P'urhépecha) were located in Michoacán and Guerrero.
+The Tarascans (also known as the Purépecha) were located in Michoacán and Guerrero.
 With their capital at Tzintzuntzan, the Tarascan state was one of the few to actively and continuously resist Aztec domination during the Late Postclassic.
 Other important Postclassic cultures in Mesoamerica include the Totonac along the eastern coast (in the modern-day states of Veracruz, Puebla, and Hidalgo).
 The Huastec resided north of the Totonac, mainly in the modern-day states of Tamaulipas and northern Veracruz.
 The Mixtec and Zapotec cultures, centered at Mitla and Zaachila respectively, inhabited Oaxaca.

-The Postclassic ends with the arrival of the Spanish and their subsequent conquest of the Aztec between 1519 and 1521.
+The Postclassic ends with the arrival of the Spanish and their subsequent conquest of the Aztecs between 1519 and 1521.
 Many other cultural groups did not acquiesce until later.
 For example, Maya groups in the Petén area, including the Itza at Tayasal and the Kowoj at Zacpeten, remained independent until 1697.

 Some Mesoamerican cultures never achieved dominant status or left impressive archaeological remains but are nevertheless noteworthy.
 These include the Otomi, Mixe–Zoque groups (which may or may not have been related to the Olmecs), the northern Uto-Aztecan groups, often referred to as the Chichimeca, that include the Cora and Huichol, the Chontales, the Huaves, and the Pipil, Xincan and Lencan peoples of Central America.